stitchdata/docs/_changelog/entries/2021/2021-04-21-mambu-v1-improved-custom-fields-naming.md

 ---
 {{ site.data.changelog.metadata.single-integration | flatify }}

 We've improved the naming of custom fields by reducing their size.
-Removing unnecessary characters and field names improves the {{ this-connection.display_name }} integration's compatibility with Postgres.
+Removing unnecessary characters in these fields improves the {{ this-connection.display_name }} integration's compatibility with PostgreSQL destinations by reducing the likelihood of field names exceeding the character limit for column names.